Closed-circuit television: Law by countries

+United States

 In the United States, the Constitution does not explicitly include the right to privacy although the Supreme Court has said several of the amendments to the Constitution implicitly grant this right.
 Access to video surveillance recordings may require a judge's writ, which is readily available.
 However, there is little legislation and regulation specific to video surveillance.

+Canada

 In Canada, the use of video surveillance has grown very rapidly.
 In Ontario, both the municipal and provincial versions of the Freedom of Information and Protection of Privacy Act outline guidelines that control how images and information can be gathered by this method and or released.

+European Union

 All countries in the European Union are signatories to the European Convention on Human Rights, which protects individual rights, including the right to privacy.
 The General Data Protection Regulation (GDPR) required that the footage should only be retained for as long as necessary for the purpose for which it was collected.

+Sweden

 In Sweden, the use of CCTV in public spaces is regulated both nationally and via GDPR.
 In an opinion poll commissioned by Lund University in August 2017, the general public of Sweden was asked to choose one measure that would ensure their need for privacy when subject to CCTV operation in public spaces: 43% favored regulation in the form of clear routines for managing, storing, and distributing image material generated from surveillance cameras, 39% favored regulation in the form of clear signage informing that camera surveillance in public spaces is present, 10% favored regulation in the form of having restrictive policies for issuing permits for surveillance cameras in public spaces, 6% were unsure, and 2% favored regulation in the form of having permits restricting the use of surveillance cameras during certain times.